 Whilst market growth has been achieved, the 0.6 mcmd of DSR pre-contracted for this winter is still a relatively low volume.
 During NGT’s engagement with Consumers and their associations in 2023, a number of enhancements to existing arrangements were suggested, which, in addition to the Proposer’s own ideas, could help to increase the volumes of DSR offered that NGT now wishes to progress via this Modification.

-If these changes are not made, total DSR offered volumes might remain relatively low and the potential for voluntary industrial and commercial demand reduction at times of system stress as a means of mitigating the risks associated with a NGSE will not be maximised.
+If these changes are not made, total DSR offered volumes might remain relatively low and the potential for voluntary industrial and commercial demand reduction at times of system stress as a means of mitigating the risks associated with a network gas supply emergency (NGSE) will not be maximised.

 NGT is seeking to implement the reforms proposed by this Modification into the 2024 DSR Options tender.
 After that tender, NGT proposes to take stock to assess whether any further DSR reform would be warranted, or if there are other gas security topics that its time, and industry’s time, would be better spent working on.
 For example, we note that the Government intends to issue a ‘Call for Evidence’ on the future role of storage and other forms of gas system flexibility in Q1 2024.